 The full Team of Specialists feature looks at the characters, showcases some amazing concept art of the graveyard scene with the vampire (including rubber bat screen tests) and peeks into the animation review process, editorial process, sound editing at Skywalker Ranch (with a great look at the foley work) and wraps up with Michael Giacchino talking about how he accentuated the on-screen suspense through his score.

-Additionally, in the background on the Blu-Ray (as well as this additional video from Team of Specialists on Disney•Pixar's YouTube) we happened to have spotted what appears to be some concept art from Inside Out - possibly of the spirited Riley?
+Additionally, in the background on the Blu-Ray (as well as this additional video from Team of Specialists on Pixar’s YouTube), we happened to have spotted what appears to be some concept art from Inside Out – possibly of the spirited Riley?
 Let us know your thoughts and chat more about this artwork in the Pixar Post Forum.

-VINTAGE TOY COMMERCIALSAnother major highlight of the release are the three vintage toy commercials for Combat Carl, Old Timer and Transitron.
-Our personal favorite of the bunch was the Old Timer commercial in which the cranky old clock hurls insults and other quips at his young owner - the best line in the commercial involves a tuna fish sandwich!
-The Transitron commercial is a great play off of Godzilla and other foreign stop-motion monster movies (with a costumed Dice Tsutsumi).
+Another major highlight of the release are the three vintage toy commercials for Combat Carl, Old Timer, and Transitron.
+Our personal favorite of the bunch was the Old Timer commercial in which the cranky old clock hurls insults and other quips at his young owner – the best line in the commercial involves a tuna fish sandwich!
+The Transitron commercial is a great playoff of Godzilla and other foreign stop-motion monster movies (with a costumed Dice Tsutsumi).

-DELETED SCENESAll three deleted scenes on the Blu-Ray are introduced by Axel Geddes, who also digs into the reason why these scenes were cut.
+All three deleted scenes on the Blu-Ray are introduced by Axel Geddes, who also digs into the reason why these scenes were cut.
 Some were cut due to time constraints, but others were cut because the scene added too much complexity to the story.
-In this abbreviated clip from Disney Pixar's YouTube, called Pencil Topper you can see an example of a scene which was cut back due to added story complexities.
+In this abbreviated clip from Pixar’s YouTube, called Pencil Topper you can see an example of a scene that was cut back due to added story complexities.

-MORE DETAILSFinally, if you haven't seen our in-depth look at the hidden items in Toy Story of TERROR! be sure to check our updated post with high resolution screen grabs from the Blu-Ray - we even added one nod to Russell from Up in the post as well.
+Finally, if you haven’t seen our in-depth look at the hidden items in Toy Story of TERROR! be sure to check our updated post with high-resolution screen grabs from the Blu-Ray – we even added one nod to Russell from Up in the post as well.